jakubwiedemann/rnaloops/README.md

     Python >= 3.6
     Updated pip

-To install python we reccomend using one of the Python distribution available on https://www.python.org/.
+To install python we recommend using one of the Python distribution available on https://www.python.org/.
 The installation process is nicely described od https://realpython.com/installing-python/.

 pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org.
 To update it depending on you OS you can use